Quas94/simple-climate-model/README.md

 - temperatures for some scenarios are bugged, sometimes entire app's data gets messed up and bugged. something to do with the 'albedo increase' scenario?

-- modifying custom scenarios
 - adding additional years to scenario inputs
+  -- should add year range to details panel
-- create blank canvases for custom scenarios with no base
+- create blank canvases for custom scenarios with no base: half done.
+ISSUES:
+  -- the last few years cut off? (eg. 2,000 -> 1,997) noticeable when editing input data -- some output graphs have no output at all (temperatures and a few others) - anything to do with rcphi?
 - flatline/grey out input charts if their corresponding forcing checkbox is unticked

 Later TODO list: